 THAT ICONIC PHOTO AND OSWALD’S LAST WORDS

-At 11:21 am, stepping out from a crowd of reporters and photographers Jack Ruby fired a Colt Cobra .38 into Oswald’s abdomen, fatally wounding him.
+At 11:21 am, Jack Ruby stepped out from a crowd of reporters and photographers and fired a Colt Cobra .38 into Oswald’s abdomen, fatally wounding him.
 Millions of Americans saw it as it actually happened live on a nationally televised broadcast shown on all three TV networks.

-Why Ruby killed Oswald still aren’t clear, even almost 50 years later.
-Some think it was all part of the massive conspiracy; to keep Oswald from talking.
+Why exactly Ruby killed Oswald still aren’t clear, even 50 years later.
+Some think it was all part of the massive conspiracy to keep Oswald from talking.
 After all, the 24-year- old had insisted while in custody that he was ‘a patsy’.
-There’s also some evidence which suggests that the shooting was performed on a whim, because Ruby left his beloved Dachsund, Sheba, in the car.
-It’s been said that he told authorities that he did it to help the city of Dallas “redeem” itself in the eyes of the public–that Oswald’s death would spare Jackie Kennedy the ordeal of appearing at Oswald’s trial.
-This shooting allowed Ruby, in hos mind, to avenge Kennedy.
+There’s also evidence which suggests that the shooting was performed on a whim, because Ruby left his beloved Dachsund, Sheba, in the car.
+It’s been said that he told authorities that he did it to help the city of Dallas “redeem” itself in the eyes of the public and that Oswald’s death would spare Jackie Kennedy the ordeal of appearing at his murder trial.
+It’s been said that by shooting allowed Ruby, in his mind, avenge Kennedy’s assassination.

 He was eventually convicted of Oswald’s murder.

 He later developed a severe case of pnuemonia and tests revealed he had lung cancer.
 He was taken to Parkland Hospital, the same location where both Kennedy and his alleged assassin died from their gunshot wounds, almost four years earlier.
-He only added to the hospital’s historical significance when he also died there on January 3, 1967.
-He was 55 years-old.
+He only added to the hospital’s historical significance when he died there on January 3, 1967.
+Jack Ruby was 55 years-old.

-Considering the relatively short time period between the time of the assassination and his death, some suspected that Ruby knew of his terminal cancer at the time of the assassination, which may have contributed to his motives.
+Considering the relatively short time period between the time of the assassination and his death, some suspected that Ruby knew of his terminal cancer when he shots Oswald.
 When asked by the House Select committee on Assassinations if Ruby could have known about his cancer, Dallas County medical examiner Dr. Earl Rose, who performed the autopsy on Ruby, replied, “no”.